 Tearlach kept step with her as they wove through the crowd.
 Good.
-She could not pause to wait for him to catch up.
-She knew, from experience, that the rats had several escape routes they used throughout the Grey Streets, and they could arrive at distant places far quicker than she ever believed.
-She did not want Fyor to stare at the inexplicable pile of pottery without a reason as to why the kids brought him the items—or who needed to collect them.
-Someone would attempt to steal it all, they always did.
+She could not wait for him to catch up.
+She knew, from experience, that the rats had several escape routes they used throughout the Grey Streets, and they arrived at distant places far quicker than she ever believed.
+She did not want Fyor to stare at the inexplicable pile of pottery without a reason why the kids brought him the items—or who needed to collect them.
+Someone would attempt to steal it all; they always did.

-The Lells Guardhouse was a three-story wooden building that leaned slightly, painted a desolate brown to emphasize its serious nature compared to the bright and festive shops that surrounded it.
+The Lells Guardhouse was a three-story, lopsided wooden building painted a desolate brown to emphasize its serious nature compared to the bright and festive shops that surrounded it.
 The guards spent their time taking complaints about small-time thievery that became small-time stakes and rooting out illegal merchandise.
-They had a more laid-back attitude than most other guardhouses, though Lapis could not quite pin-point why.
+They had a more laid-back attitude than most other guardhouses, though Lapis could not quite pinpoint why.

 She nodded and accepted the pen and form.
 She set it against the wall so Tearlach could read what she wrote.
-She never had long-winded explanations; she noted that Dandi had destroyed Phialla and Ness’s merchandise, that she had halted further attack by disarming him, and that as recompense, Orinder needed to pay one silver for the return of his stock.
-She knew it worth far more than that, and that Dandi should be held accountable for his assault, but she also did not want them to retaliate against the kids, citing her unfair stake.
-If she asked for recompense that Orinder could not write off as a business expense, he would make life in the Lells a bit more difficult for the rats, just to be an ass.
+She never indulged in long-winded explanations; she noted that Dandi had destroyed Phialla and Ness’s merchandise, that she had halted further attack by disarming him, and that as recompense, Orinder needed to pay one silver for the return of his stock.
+She knew it was worth far more than that, and that the guard should hold Dandi accountable for his assault, but she also did not want the family to retaliate against the kids, citing her unfair stake.
+If she asked for compensation that Orinder could not write off as a business expense, he would make life in the Lells a bit more difficult for the rats, just to be an ass.

 “Dandi was armed?”
 Fyor asked, narrowing his eyes.

 “Lyet grabbed the knife.
-She should give it to the guard you sent, if he asks.”
+She’ll give it to the guard you sent, if he asks.”

-“It was an odd knife,” Tearlach told them.
-“It had a very jagged edge, like a prop for a play where the person holding it is supposed to be a monster from Underearth and their weapon has teeth, too.”
+“It was an odd knife,” Tearlach said.
+“It had a very jagged edge, like a prop for a play where the actor holding it is a monster from Underearth and their weapon has teeth, too.”

 “Some theater company had a few boxes stolen last night,” Fyor said.
-“It would hardly surprise me, if Dandi thought he was buying some new kind of knife and decided to show off.”
+“It would hardly surprise me if Dandi thought he was buying a new kind of knife and decided to show off.”
 He shook his head.

-Lapis privately admitted, she had not noticed the edge, just that Dandi waved it at Lyet.
+Lapis privately admitted, she did not notice the edge, just that Dandi waved it at Lyet.
 She saw Lyet’s danger and acted.
 She had no idea how to change her observations in dramatic situations, but perhaps Patch could provide a few bits of advice.

 She nodded.
 Nerik.
 He distrusted adults, and while he had a slightly better attitude toward the other rats, he distrusted most of them, too.
 He had an open invitation to the reading circle, though he had never joined.
-She had the impression at times that he wanted to, especially when Rinan badgered him about it, but something held him back.
-So she fed him every once in a while, when he had not managed enough bits for a good meal, and tried to be as unthreatening as possible.
+She had the impression he wanted to, especially when Rinan badgered him about it, but something held him back.
+So she fed him when his bit take was low and tried to be as unthreatening as possible.
 “Nerik’s a good kid, but he doesn’t trust adults.”

-“You tend to know most of the rats around here,” Fyor said.
+“You know most of the rats around here,” Fyor said.